 The forced movement of dispossessed peoples around European regions has been enriching cultures over centuries.
 How to deepen the cultural history of migration through the literary & visual arts and politics?

-Contributors: James Amelang (UAMadrid), Vincent Joos (Florida State), & Eric LeLeu (professional photographer), Kristina Olson (George Mason), Pedro Raposo (Adler Planetarium), Raquel Salvatella de Prada, Saskia Ziolkowski, Helen Solterer (Duke).
+Contributors: James Amelang (UAMadrid), Tenley Bick, Vincent Joos (Florida State) & Eric LeLeu (professional photographer), Akash Kumar ( University of California, Berkeley), Pedro Raposo (Academy of.
+Sciences), Raquel Salvatella de Prada, Anna Tybinko, Saskia Ziolkowski, and Helen Solterer (Duke).

 Image: Alán José, Elvira Vilches